Documentation

 Add Cover Page

-• In Scribe Tools, go to Web PDF > Add Cover Page >.
+• In Scribe Tools, go to Web PDF > Add Cover Page.

-• Load cover image.
+• Load the cover image.
 If a cover is not available, click Cancel to insert a blank page “Cov-1.”

 Add Bookmarks in InDesign

-• Go to Web PDF > Add Bookmarks >.
+• Go to Web PDF > Add Bookmarks.

-• Review Bookmarks list.
+• Review the Bookmarks list.
 Modify bookmark names and page numbers as appropriate.
 Run GREP replacements on bookmark names if the project has custom requirements.
 Click OK when finished.

 Reviewing Bookmarks in InDesign